dmytrobaida/telegram-s3/README.md

 # Telegram S3

-A small S3-compatible NestJS/Express server that stores object bytes in Telegram Bot API messages/documents.
+Telegram S3 is a small S3-compatible NestJS/Express server that stores object data as Telegram Bot API document messages.

-## Dokploy destination values
+It exposes an S3-like HTTP API, validates AWS Signature V4 requests, and uses a Telegram bot chat/channel/group as the storage backend.
+S3 object metadata is persisted separately in a local JSON database, so the `/data` volume must be persistent.

+## S3 client configuration

-Use these values in Dokploy:
+Use these values with any S3-compatible client:

-- **Provider**: Any other S3 compatible provider
+- **Provider**: custom / S3-compatible provider
 - **Access Key Id**: value of `S3_ACCESS_KEY_ID`
 - **Secret Access Key**: value of `S3_SECRET_ACCESS_KEY`
 - **Bucket**: value of `S3_BUCKET`
-- **Region**: value of `S3_REGION`, for example `us-east-1` (S3 clients usually require a region even for custom endpoints)
+- **Region**: value of `S3_REGION`, for example `us-east-1`
 - **Endpoint**: your deployed URL, for example `https://s3.example.com`

 The server supports path-style URLs (`/bucket/key`) and virtual-host style when the host starts with the configured bucket.